mims-harvard/nimfa/docs/source/index.rst

 No special installation procedure is specified.
 However, the nimfa library makes extensive use of `SciPy`_ and `NumPy`_ libraries for fast and convenient dense and sparse matrix manipulation and some linear algebra operations.
 There are not any additional prerequisites.
+Nimfa is compatible with Python 2 and Python 3 versions.

 .. _SciPy: http://www.scipy.org/
 .. _NumPy: http://numpy.scipy.org/